MyUnisoft/Redis/README.md

   perf?: number;
 }
 ```

-> This method is used to check Redis connection state.
+> This function is used to check Redis connection state.

 ```ts
 const { isAlive } = await getConnectionPerf(); // true
 ```

+---

+### closeRedis(isSubscriber: boolean = false): Promise<void>

+> This function is used to close a single local instance.

+---

+### closeAllRedis(): Promise<void>

+> This function is used to close every local instances.

+---

 ### clearAllKeys(extInstance?: Redis): Promise<void>

-> This function is used to clear all keys from redis.
+> This function is used to clear all keys from redis db (it doesn't clean up streams or pubsub !).

 ```ts
 await clearAllKeys();